andysign/coding-challenge/README.md

 Finally the only option left is to use the second approach as in, use something that looks like a **binary search** algorithm.
 In general a normal *binary search* algorithm has a complexity of `O(log n)` but because of other things like preparing the array the final solution will take `O(n log n)`.

 The final solution will be a loop that takes the first and last element and sum them up.
 After that check if sum is equal to t total desired we have found the pair, but if sum is greater than t, we reduce right pointer by 1, and so on...

+If the we want to find a pair of 3 numbers therefore 3 gifts, then a similar binary search function can be crafted to find `x,y,z`.
+Here we will need to go trough all the numbers like first select z as one of the first numbers then do a binary search for x,y where the condition is `(x+y)<=(t-z)` and of course keep `bestX,bestY,bestZ` then select another item for Z and get bestX,Y,Z again and so on and then give only the pair of 3 that is just under t the desired total which is the value of the gift card.

 ----